Le Clos du Caillou

 Both Sylvie's children

-have undergone training that well
+have undergone training well suited

-the future.
+to work at the domain which tey both do today.
 Axel has a BTS

 Viticulture Oenologi from Lycée